-8. South Africa is 5 times the size of Japan, and 3 time the size of Texas.
+8. South Africa is 5 times the size of Japan, and 3 times the size of Texas.

 9. Gauteng is SA’s smallest province but produces 34% of South Africa’s GDP. (according to Stats SA)

-10. Chris Hani-Baragwanath Hospital in Soweto is the biggest hospital in the world.
+10. Chris Hani-Baragwanath Hospital in Soweto is the third biggest hospital in the world.

 11. The Johannesburg Stock Exchange is the oldest existing and largest stock exchange in Africa.

 12. Durban is the largest port in Africa and the 9th largest port in the world.